jasonfong/send_it_once_py/README.md

 https://APP_ID.appspot.com/downloads/filename?key=key

+Replace APP_ID with the application ID of your Google Cloud Platform project.

 Once a download link is used for the first time, the key file in GCS will be rewritten with a expiration timestamp in place of the TTL value.

 # Example